 Drinking water at Pantex Plant originates from the Ogallala Aquifer.
 The water is obtained via drinking water production wells.
 These wells supply all of Pantex Plant's water needs.
-The water is then treated to provide disinfection protection, and is then transferred a distribution system which distributes water across Pantex Plant.
-In addition, the system provides water to adjacent Texas Tech University-owned property for domestic and agricultural use.
+The water pumped from the Ogallala Aquifer is treated to provide disinfection protection, and is then transferred to a distribution system which distributes water across Pantex Plant.
+In addition, the system provides water to adjacent Texas Tech University owned property for domestic and livestock use.

-Samples from the drinking water system are collected and analyzed monthly for biological contaminants.
-The drinking water system is also sampled annually and triennially for various chemical contaminants as required by the SDWA and its implementing regulations (Title 40 of the Code of Federal Regulations (CFR), Chapter 141 and 143, and Title 30 of the Texas Administrative Code (TAC), Chapter 290).
-Analytical results were compared to regulatory guidelines for drinking water.
+Samples from the drinking water system are collected by Pantex Plant personnel and analyzed by contract laboratories monthly for biological contaminants.
+Similarly, the drinking water system is also sampled and analyzed annually and triennially for various chemical contaminants as required by the SDWA and its implementing regulations (Title 40 of the Code of Federal Regulations (CFR), Chapter 141 and 143, and Title 30 of the Texas Administrative Code (TAC), Chapter 290).
+Additionally, samples from the drinking water system are collected each year by TCEQ contractor personnel and analyzed for biological and chemical contaminants.
+Analytical results, from samples collected by both Pantex and the TCEQ contractor, were compared to regulatory guidelines for drinking water.
 Sampling locations were chosen to meet regulatory requirements and to provide system operators with data that would assist their evaluation of the system's integrity.